RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

 REDB's default to the `ClusterIP` type that exposes a cluster-internal IP and can only be accessed from within the K8s cluster.
 For requests to be routed to the REDB from outside the K8s cluster, you need an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.

-Redis Enterprise Software on Kubernetes supports two ingress controllers, [HAProxy](https://haproxy-ingress.github.io/) and [NGINX](https://kubernetes.github.io/ingress-nginx/).

-#### Do you need an ingress controller?

 You will not need an ingress controller if:
 - your REDB uses a `Loadbalancer` or headless service for routing

 - you are using OpenShift to manage your K8s cluster (see [routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html))

+Redis Enterprise Software on Kubernetes supports two ingress controllers, [HAProxy](https://haproxy-ingress.github.io/) and [NGINX](https://kubernetes.github.io/ingress-nginx/).

 ## Prerequisites